 Administer sedation if you’ve determined this will be part of the plan for your horse.
 Your vet will have told you how far in advance of the fireworks to give it in order for the sedative to work best.

-If practicable, leave music playing on a radio to serve as a calming influence and to help mask the fireworks noise.
+If practicable, leave music playing on a radio to serve as a calming influence and to help mask the noise.

 Whatever happens, don’t put yourself in harm’s way; a panicked horse won’t hesitate to hurt himself—or you.